casualwriter/casual-markdown-cv/README.md

 # casual-markdown-cv

+[casual-markdown-cv](https://github.com/casualwriter/casual-markdown-cv) is a minimal way to create markdown resume and host on github (or other static web hosting)

 It is quite annoying to maintain resume in multiple format, MS Word, PDF, TXT as well as wanna to have an HTML format online.

-I found the github markdown is very good for edit/preview.
-Here is a sample template: [resume.md](resume.md)
+Github markdown is very good for edit/preview.
+Here is a sample template: [resume.md](https://github.com/casualwriter/casual-markdown-cv/blob/main/resume.md)

-Just add a little code below, and it transform to [resume.html](resume.html) with nice [layout](https://raw.githack.com/casualwriter/casual-markdown-cv/main/resume.html) (self-host at github).
+Just add a little code as below, it transform to [resume.html](resume.html) with nice [layout](https://raw.githack.com/casualwriter/casual-markdown-cv/main/resume.html) (self-host at github).

 ```
 <!DOCTYPE html>